It’s just another spring training day for Juan Soto, face of the Nationals

 This won’t surprise anyone who has followed Soto’s still-young career even tangentially.
 If someone’s pitching, he wants to be hitting.
 If the game or life is more complicated than that, it’s not the one he plays or lives.

 So on a near-empty field at the Washington Nationals’ spring training facility, Soto stepped in to face reliever Steve Cishek, a new teammate.
 He took a few pitches, fouled off another and wagged his hips, the whole thing a tad more muted than usual.
 Then he accepted his make-believe walk, spun around, jogged to the next field over and slapped a make-believe single off Erick Fedde.
-Then he jogged back, dug in against Cishek and skied a make-believe pop-up to left.
-Then he spun around again, jogged to the next field over again and pulled what he called a make-believe “double” to right, beating righty Gabe Klobosits.
+Then he jogged back, dug in against Cishek and skied a make-believe popup to left.
+Then he spun around again, jogged to the next field over again and pulled what he called a make-believe double to right, beating righty Gabe Klobosits.

 No one else raced between the two batter’s boxes.
 No one else answered a third request to sign a Juan Soto bobblehead, inked two Juan Soto jerseys or took a photo with a family of five, just in case they each wanted Juan Soto in their current or future phone backgrounds.
 This is, it could be argued, the first true Juan Soto Year in Washington, given that the team’s other stars were dealt away at July’s trade deadline.
 He is front, center and everyone else for the rebuilding club.
 On Sunday, General Manager Mike Rizzo called him the face of the team, the franchise and maybe all of Major League Baseball.